About The Wisconsin Farm Bureau Foundation

 The Foundation also supports the Young Farmers and Agriculturist Program, designed for members ages 18-35 to help them get to know Farm Bureau and other members in their area, and the Promotion and Education Program, designed to encourage members to implement activities that build agricultural awareness.
 The WFBF Leadership Institute is also made possible through donations to the Wisconsin Farm Bureau Foundation.
 This year-long, premier leadership training course arms members with the tools and skills to be strong, effective county Farm Bureau leaders.

-Additionally, the Wisconsin Farm Bureau Foundation supports the Wisconsin Cranberry Discover Center, along with the 4-H Key Awards, 4-H Foundation, FFA Farm Forum, FFA Discussion Meet and more!
+Additionally, the Wisconsin Farm Bureau Foundation supports the Wisconsin Cranberry Discovery Center, along with the 4-H Key Awards, 4-H Foundation, FFA Farm Forum, FFA Discussion Meet and more!
 These programs encourage and cultivate agriculture education across the entire state of Wisconsin.

 Interested in donating to the Wisconsin Farm Bureau Foundation?